locker-nico/chess-minimax-AI/README.md

 Actions are ordered by capture-first.

 Minimax is implemented as a flexible Depth Limited Search by calculating a fixed depth for each turn of max based on the number of legal moves of the root to limit the number of expanded nodes.
-Thus a depth of 4-5 plies is being achieved
+Thus a depth of 4-5 plies is being achieved.

+As a first implementation Python was used for simplicity.
+For better performance an implementation in C++ was also done.

 # Further Improvements
 Due to the consideration of mobility in the utility function, max is able to play a more dynamic game, but the endgame still suffers from random moves.
 Further improvements might include the use of endgame tablebases and openings.